 We get it.
 When punters talk about jockeys weighing in, juvenile races and the intricacies of form guides, it’s sometimes hard to keep up.
 That’s why we’ve created our series of Demystifying Racing guides to help you cut through the jargon.

 And with Cheltenham just around the corner it’s time to spruce up on your racing betting knowledge.
-In this guide you’ll learn the difference between fences and hurdles at Cheltenham Festival, how high they are and what they signify.
+In this guide you’ll learn the difference between Cheltenham Festival fences and hurdles, why they’re on the course, how high they are and what they signify.

 What are fences and hurdles in horse racing?